BenTest12/bootcamp-app/README.md

   PGPORT=5432
 ```

-8. Initialize the PostgreSQL database by running `npm run initdb`
+8. Initialize the PostgreSQL database by running `npm run initdb` from the `bootcamp-app/` project folder
-9. Run `npm run dev` in the Web Server , to start the Node.JS application
+9. Run `npm run dev` in the Web Server , to start the `Weight Tracker` application

-The associated blog post goes into more detail on how to set up PostgreSQL with Docker and how to configure your Okta account.
+## Redundancy

+1. Install PM2 at the Web Server by running `sudo npm install pm2 -g` in the terminal
+2. Run `pm2 startup` to initialize pm2
+3. Run `sudo env PATH=$PATH:/usr/local/bin /usr/local/lib/node_modules/pm2/bin/pm2 startup systemd -u ubuntu --hp /home/ubuntu` to configure pm2
+4. Run `pm2 start src/index.js` from the project folder
+5. Run `pm2 save` to save this configuration and enable redundancy in case of server reboot